What is the difference between the certificate and certification?

 and bills must usually be paid in full by about the 6th week of the semester; we are unable to make

 any arrangements for deferred payments or payment plans.
 Payments may be made by credit card.
+You should be aware that these costs are below the median for what similar programs in the U.S. are currently charging for their courses.

 Is there financial assistance available?